Pengfei1005/DGAT/README.md

 # DGAT
-This is the pytorch implementation of the DGTA model.
+This is the pytorch implementation of the DGAT model.